Do pilots sleep in flight? – A look at controlled rest for flight crew

-- Once the resting pilot is woken he should avoid operating the controls for at least 15 minutes to ensure he/she has fully awoken and is alert.
+- Once the resting pilot is woken he should avoid operating the controls for a set period of time to ensure he/she has fully awoken and is alert.
 They should also be awake for at least 15 minutes before any high workload situations such as initiating the descent.

-- The resting pilot should ensure the operating pilot is adequately briefed to enable he/she to carry out their duties during the single-pilot operation.
+- The resting pilot should ensure the operating pilot is adequately briefed to enable the other pilot to carry out their duties during the single-pilot operation.

 There is a risk that the non-resting operating pilot may fall asleep too, to mitigate this the cabin crew are informed control rest is taking place and regular contact is made between the operating pilot and the cabin crew.

-Some aircraft also have a facility whereby a warning is sounded if none of the controls have been touched for a specific time period.
+Some aircraft also have a facility whereby a warning is sounded if none of the controls / switches / buttons have been touched for a specific time period.

 Two pilots are operating a night flight to Tenerife from Manchester.
 The report time for work is 20:00 on Monday evening, the flight is planned to leave Manchester at 21:00 with a block time (flight time and taxi time at both ends) of 04:30 giving a scheduled landing time of 01:30.

 The turnaround time is 1 hour meaning the return flight departs at 02:30.
 Again it’s a block time of 04:30 back to Manchester giving a scheduled landing time of 07:00, the pilots would then be off duty at 07:30 and have to drive home.
 This is all if the flights are running on schedule.